top of page

 Habitat: Bodies of water and mowed grass throughout Philadelphia.

-Description: Tan/gray goose with long black neck and white stripe across the face.
-Fall-spring fly overhead in large V-shaped formations, honking/calling as they fly.
+Description: Tan/gray goose with a long black neck and white stripe across the face.
+Fall and spring fly overhead in large V-shaped formations, honking/calling as they pass.

 (Read More)